The effectiveness of blended learning

 In another example, Khan Academy, which offers an "interactive subject-mastery tool," was used by sophomore math students at Oakland Unity High School in Oakland, Calif.
 A video from educator Peter McIntosh discusses improvements in student engagement and performance.
 He explains that he saw progress by measuring students' work: "They were doing many, many more problems this year than they did last year."
 McIntosh notes that interactive online activities make it easier to encourage kids to do homework since "there's less wiggle room for them to back out, because they've got hints they can take or videos they can watch."

 Advocates: why blended learning works

 Blended learning tools may make it easier for teachers to get a quick assessment of student progress, and the technology may also help with students' sense of involvement.
-While it provides students with engaging and interactive work, McIntosh highlights that the blended learning program offers teachers a chance to have a more holistic view of student performance, and more easily discover where students are in their learning curve.
+McIntosh highlights that the blended learning program offers teachers a chance to have a more holistic view of student performance, helping them to more easily discover where students are in their learning curve.

 While there are certainly cases in which the blended learning model can be carried out incorrectly, like any other method of teaching, successful implementation of the program seems to depend on setting clear goals.
-Instructors need to be aware of how to use the technology to track progress and when to engage in one-on-one face time to have more in-depth discussions, in order to help accelerate student learning.
+Instructors need to be aware of how to use the technology to track progress and when to engage in more personal, in-depth discussions in order to help accelerate student learning.

 A Northwestern University blog identifies other factors that can contribute to the success of a blended learning program, such as students who are comfortable with e-learning and technology, self-regulation, self-management, and spending time deciding which lessons are most effective online versus in-class.
 The Northwestern University blog also recommends a careful balance of in-class and online work.